1. Key Characteristics

 Because this breed is active and playful, any noticeable reduction in activity should be addressed with your veterinarian.

 LOW: This low-maintenance breed should be brushed once per week or more if possible, and this will be especially helpful during the shedding season.

-Bathing can be done as needed and should start when the Aby is a kitten to become acclimated to the process.
-After bathing, a pat-down with a towel is sufficient, and the coat can be left to drip-dry on its own.
+Bathe as needed, starting when your Aby is a kitten acclimated them the process.
+After bathing, a pat-down with a towel is sufficient, and leave the coat to drip-dry on its own.